affinitic/affinitic.dashboard/README.md

         -gem 'htmlentities'
         -gem 'httparty'
         -gem 'faraday'

+        -After installing all the gems, do:
+            bundle install
     -Get some .json files:
         -pwddashboard.json with <server>, <login>, <pwd>
         -pwdgithub.json with <user>, <org>, <token>